 When you scrub your skin with sugar, apricot kernels, or plastic microbeads, you may spend a few seconds more on one area and less on another.
-As a result, you may remove more dead cells on your forehead and less on your cheeks.
+You may remove more dead cells, let’s say, on the forehead and fewer on your cheeks.

 Glycolic Acid Can Improve Photoaged Skin

 If better exfoliation alone isn’t enough to make you switch, how about this?
 Glycolic acid can make you look younger.

 Scrubs only remove dead cells from the surface of your skin.
 That’s it.